 Ventilation.
 Improving the ventilation of an exercise facility is critical in decreasing the likelihood of viral transmission in indoor environments.
 Exercising outdoors is generally safer than indoors.
 Managers of exercise facilities should consult VDH ventilation best practices guidance.
 Additionally, CDC and EPA provide recommendations for ventilation in buildings.

 Masks should not be worn during activities where they might become a choking hazard or inadvertently impair vision.
 For example, masks should not be worn during activities such as cheerleading (tumbling/stunts), gymnastics, wrestling, swimming, or water sports.

+Remain at home and get tested if you have COVID-19 symptoms.
+Use the VDH Isolation and Quarantine Calculator to determine when to return to practice or when to leave home following a positive COVID-19 diagnosis/test or a recent exposure to someone with COVID-19.
 Participants who have recovered from COVID-19 infection should resume activities gradually.
 Participants should not return until they meet VDH’s criteria for leaving isolation.
-The AAP provides additional guidance for children and adolescents who plan to resume sports after recovering from COVID-19 infection, including symptoms to monitor.
-Participants who had severe or moderate COVID-19 infections should consult their primary care provider before resuming sports activities.
+The American Academy of Pediatrics (AAP) provides additional guidance for children and adolescents who plan to resume sports after recovering from COVID-19 infection, including symptoms to monitor.
+Individuals who had a severe or moderate COVID-19 infection should consult their primary care provider before resuming sports activities.